-Staff is seeking a recommendation to take to the City Council.
-Do you prefer Alternative 1 or 2?
-Staff will hire a traffic consultant to look at the consequences of both approaches from a traffic and circulation perspective, but it would be helpful to have a sense of the Planning Commission's preferred approach.
+Does Council prefer Alternative 1 or 2?
+Staff will hire a traffic consultant to look at the consequences of both approaches from a traffic and circulation perspective, but it would be helpful to have a sense of the City Council's preferred approach given the pros and cons of each.